LogicCutPro Product · Adobe Premiere Pro Extension

 Select the Target Track

-At the top of the plugin panel, you'll find a Video Track selector.
+At the top of the plugin panel, you'll find an Apply to selector.
 Choose the track where your clips are placed.
-The default is set to V3.
+The default is set to Video Track 1.

 3